pjsmith404/pjs-plant-planner/README.md

 I should add in scroll bars for large background images to allow for more varied map sizes.

-## Saved data size

-The saving and loading for this is currently quite inefficient.
-On initial import, it creates an image from the filename.
-For saving and loading, it dumps the data directly from the tk photo image and imports this from a dict key in the save file.
-This leads to quite a large save file.
-It might be better to save the image file separately alongside the plant data, or else find some other way to encode it all.
-Not a huge deal for what it currently is.

 # Plant Icons

 I've got a basic icon, but it's nothing special.
 This should really be something that